Azure-Samples/ms-identity-docs-code-dotnet/src/sign-in-webapp/README.md

 ### 2. Configure the web app

-1. Open the `WebApp.csrpoj` under the the `sign-in-webapp` folder in your code editor.
+1. Open the _~/sign-in-webapp/WebApp.csrpoj_ in your code editor.
-1. Open the `appsettings.json` file and modify the following code:
+1. Open the _appsettings.json_ file and modify the following code:

     ```json
     "Domain": "[Enter the domain of your tenant, e.g. contoso.onmicrosoft.com]",